ram1123/Plotting-Scripts/README.md

 If you want to modify anything which is not available in **Template.py** then you have to modify it in **makeCppGraphMaker.py**.

 ## To Do List
+1. Add facility so that it can plot many variables from one text file with many column.

+## Things DONE
 1. Change this code so that it can plot multigraph
+2. Added facility to handle many text file and plot graph using multigraph.